 predictors

-A vector of variable names matching variable names in dataset.
-If NULL (default) all variables that are in dataset and not part of the model are potential predictors.
+A vector of variable names matching variable names in data set.
+If NULL (default) all variables that are in data set and not part of the model are potential predictors.
 Optional function input to select a subset of the unmodeled variables to use as predictors in the semtree function.

 ...